lilapila/Portfolio/README.md

 ## About me
-I am an ambitious and creative English teacher with 16 years of professional experience in education, quality assurance and customer service.
-Having embarked on a new career path in IT, I have been steadily building up my technical skills in software testing for the past year through self-study activities and participation in courses.
-I have highly developed soft skills such as excellent communication and collaboration, nurturing good relationships, managing a team and working effectively in stressful situations.
-My professionalism, optimism, openness and commitment to goals make me a valued employee.
+I am a fluent English speaker with 16 years of professional experience in education, quality assurance, and customer service.
+Over a year ago, I made a conscious decision to start a new career path as a **software tester** and, now, I am anxious and more than ready to do so.

-I’m a fluent English speaker with 16 years of experience in the fields of education, quality assurance and customer service, and now I am eager and determined to start a new career path in IT.
-To achieve this goal, I have been systematically developing my technical skills in software testing, over the past year.
-I am a highly motivated and progress-focused learner with analytical and logical thinking abilities.
-Moreover, I’m a consistent problem-solver, able to prioritize and manage projects with proficiency.
+As an ambitious and highly motivated learner,  I've been systematically developing my technical skills through self-study and participation in courses.
+I've learned testing theory based on the ISTQB syllabus, Agile project management methodologies, SQL, Jira & Confluence, REST API testing, HTML/CSS basics, Chrome DevTools, etc.

-Throughout the course of my career, I have perfected my soft skills, especially regarding communication, collaboration, team coordination and effective work in stressful situations.
-What distinguishes me is creativity, responsibility, perseverance and self-discipline in achieving goals.
-Continuous development and active learning are among the most important values in my life.
+Throughout the course of my career, I've perfected my soft skills, such as excellent communication and collaboration, fostering good relations, team management, and effective work in stressful situations.
+I’m a consistent problem-solver with analytical and critical thinking abilities, able to prioritize and manage projects with proficiency.
+My creativity, optimism, openness, great work organization, and self-discipline in achieving goals make me a valued employee and co-worker.

+Why software testing?
+Why not? :)

 ## Skills
 ### Tech skills

-* fluent English C1/C2, basic German and Russian A2
-* knowledge of testing theory based on the ISTQB CTFL syllabus, including practical test case creation and bug reporting
+* knowledge of the software testing process and the creation of test documentation, including practical test case creation based on testing techniques and bug reporting
+* knowledge of testing theory based on the ISTQB CTFL Syllabus
+* Agile project methodologies (Kanban, Scrum)
-* knowledge of relational databases and Windows 10 and 11
+* relational databases and Windows 10 and 11
-* knowledge Agile project methodologies (Kanban, Scrum)
-* knowledge of tools such as Jira, TestLink, GitHub, Google Cloud Platform, BigQuery, SQL Server, Postman, Canva, Genially, chat GPT
-* good knowledge of SQL and basic HTML and CSS
+* intermediate knowledge of SQL and basic HTML and CSS
-* support for MS 365 (Teams, Access, Excel, Forms, Power Point, Word)
+* DevTools knowledge
+* REST API testing
 * experience in creating numerous presentations, reports, analyses, diagnoses
 * experience in managing international educational projects

+* fluent English C1/C2
+* basic German and Russian A2

+### Soft Skills

-* excellent organisation of work, multi-tasking and self-reliance
+* excellent organization of work, multi-tasking, and self-reliance
-* ability to think critically and persevere in solving problems
+* critical thinking and perseverance in solving problems
 * logical and analytical thinking, accuracy, and attentiveness

-* knowledge of testing procedures and the creation of test documentation
-* knowledge of Syllabus ISTQB Foundation level
-* DevTools knowledge
-* SQL knowledge
-* REST API testing
-* HTML/CSS basics
+* proactive attitude
-* understanding of different delivery methodologies (e.g., agile, waterfall, v-model)
+* communication and teamwork skills
-* communicative English
+*

-### Soft Skills

 🔎 precision and attention to quality

-🙌 communication and teamwork skills
+🙌

-💥 critical thinking
+💥

-📚 ability to learn new tools, systems and processes quickly

-💡 thinking outside the box
+📚 ability to learn new tools, systems and processes quickly 💡 thinking outside the box
 📈 problem solving and analytical skills

-🚀 proactive attitude
+🚀
 🔁 desire for self-development
 🔋 energetic and motivated
 📋 well-organized
 🙅‍♀️ assertive

 ## Tools